-- 1. studies where all participants have IQ< 70; - 2. studies where all participants have psychiatric/neurological comorbidities; - 3. studies lasting <2 weeks; - 4. studies for which imputation of missing data was required;
+- 1. studies where all participants have IQ< 70; - 2. studies where all participants have psychiatric/neurological comorbidities; - 3. studies lasting <2 weeks; - 4. studies for which imputation of missing data was required:

-studies with overall high or unclear risk of bias; studies with overall high or unclear risk of bias; crossover trials; studies including patients resistant to ADHD medication; studies recruiting only non-treatment-naïve patients; A final sensitivity analysis will address whether unbalanced doses affected the results.
-To exclude trials with non-equivalent comparisons, we will apply a previously validated approach used for antidepressant trials.71 For this, we put together a roster (see tables 2 and 3) in which low and high doses of the drugs included in the present NMA are described.
+5. studies with overall high or unclear risk of bias; 6. crossover trials; 7. studies including patients resistant to ADHD medication; 8. studies recruiting only non-treatment-naïve patients; A final sensitivity analysis will address whether unbalanced doses affected the results.
+To exclude trials with non-equivalent comparisons, we will apply a previously validated approach used for antidepressant trials.
+The or this way put together a rester (see tables 2 and 2) in This way put together a rester (see tables 2 and 2) in This way put together a rester (see tables 2 and 2) in This way put together a rester (see tables 2 and 2) in This way put together a rester (see tables 2 and 2) in This way put together a rester (see tables 2 and 2) in This way put together a rester (see tables 2 and 2) in This way are tables 2 and 3) in This way are tables 3. this, we put together a roster (see tables 2 and 3) in which low and high doses of the drugs included in the present NMA are described.
 Tables 2 and 3 are based on FDA indications.
 This roster will be employed to detect inequalities in dosing that could affect comparative efficacy by excluding trials with low doses of one drug and high doses of the other (or vice-versa).
 We will not consider starting doses if these were supposed to be increased during the trial.